Scroll Top

 Website: IGS Ionosphere Committee

 The Ionosphere Working group started the routine generation of the combined Ionosphere Vertical Total Electron Content (TEC) maps in June 1998.
-This has been the main activity so far performed by the eight IGS Ionosphere Associate Analysis Centers (IAACs): CODE/Switzerland, ESOC/Germany), JPL/ U.S.A, UPC/Spain, CAS/China, WHU/China, NRCan/Canada and OPTIMAP/Germany.
+This has been the main activity so far performed by the eight IGS Ionosphere Associate Analysis Centers (IAACs): CODE/Switzerland, ESOC/Germany), JPL/USA, UPC/Spain, CAS/China, WHU/China, NRCan/Canada and OPTIMAP/Germany.
 Independent computation of rapid and final VTEC maps is used by the each analysis centers: Each IAAC compute the rapid and final TEC maps independently and with different approaches.
 Their GIMs are used by the UWM/Poland, since 2007, to generate the IGS combined GIMs.
 Since 2015 UWM/Poland generate also IGS TEC fluctuations maps.

 Charter